Recent press coverage

 You will also have the opportunity to ask questions.

-Register online now for the webinar.
+Register online now for the webinar here.

 After registering, you will receive a confirmation email containing information about joining the webinar.
 If you can't make this time, you can still register for the session and we'll send you a link to the recording afterwards so you can playback in your own time.

-Book now - SFA Employment Law Conference
+The disciplinary process - SFA Employment Law Conference

 - Limerick - Castletroy Park Hotel - 20 September